susumutomita/GitHubVectorIssueProcessor/README.md

     make install
     ```

-4. Set up your environment variables:
+3. Set up your environment variables:

-    Create a `.env` file in the root directory based on the `.env_sample` file and add the necessary variables:
+    Create a `.env` file in the root directory based on the `.env.example` file and add the necessary variables:

     ```plaintext
     # Groq API Key